projectcalico/calico/docs/source/l2-interconnectFabric.rst

 `attempts <http://www.cisco.com/web/about/ac123/ac147/archived_issues/ipj_14-3/143_trill.html>`__
 `to
 address <http://en.wikipedia.org/wiki/Virtual_Private_LAN_Service>`__
-these issues, the scale--out networking community has, largely abandoned Ethernet for anything other than providing physical point-to-point links in the networking fabric.
+these issues, the scale-out networking community has, largely abandoned Ethernet for anything other than providing physical point-to-point links in the networking fabric.
 The principal reasons for Ethernet failures at large scale are: